Skip to main content

 Customer Reviews

-3. “Love it, love it, love it!
-Ordered to put on our houseboat but tried it out at home first.
-We cooked our entire Thanksgiving meal on it, from cornbread to turkey to candied yams.
+1. “Cooked our entire Thanksgiving meal on it — from the cornbread to the turkey to the candied yams.
 Uses very few pellets.”

 See at Amazon